on-api/on-api/2.5.0/common/dataformats.md

 * true
 * false

+### integer

+Numeric integer value, not enclosed in double quotes in JSON representation.

+Examples

+* 0
+* 5663

 ### enumeration

 A predefined list of values that is valid for this field is provided where it is defined.
 No other values can be used.